naazgull/zapata/docs/api-reference/events.md

     -> zpt::events::dispatcher::ptr;
 ```

-Creates a dispatcher with the specified capacity.
+Creates a dispatcher with the specified consumer count and queue capacity.
+The dispatcher is given an auto-generated name.

 **Parameters:**
-- `_consumers` - Number of consumer threads
+- `_consumers` — Number of consumer threads.
-- `_max_queue_size` - Maximum queue size
+- `_max_queue_size` — Maximum queue size.

 ### `zpt::make_event`